-In some circles, decanting wine is a controversial subject.
+Decanting wine can be a controversial subject.
 Should you decant wine?
 Does it enhance the wine?
 What do experts recommend?
-Let’s begin with two examples of when you should decant a wine.
+Here are some examples of when you should decant a wine.

-A great opportunity to decant is with young wines, especially big, bold reds such as Cabernet Sauvignon, Barolo or Zinfandel.
-These wines benefit from decanting because it helps to soften those tannins that are so assertive in their youth.
-It also gives younger wines, which are sometimes a little tight, some time to open up and more fully express their aromas and flavors.
-For young red wines, a decanter such as the Spiegelau Vino Grande or The Ultimate Decanter by Nachtmann with a wide base and lots of surface area works best.
+Young wines, especially big, bold reds such as Cabernet Sauvignon, Barolo or Zinfandel will benefit from decanting, because it helps soften tannins that are assertive in their youth.
+It also gives them time to open up and fully express their aromas and flavors.
+Wide based decanters with plenty of surface area work best for young wines.

-But what about older wines?
-Wines such as older red Bordeaux or Châteauneuf-du-Pape really don’t need to soften or open up.
-As a matter of fact, extended time in a decanter will only reduce the very characteristics of older wines that you want to retain.
-However, some older wines need to be decanted to remove the sediment and this is best done immediately before serving to retain its mature and sometimes delicate bouquet.
+Older wines, such as red Bordeaux or Châteauneuf-du-Pape don’t need to soften or open up.
+Extended time in a decanter will reduce the very characteristics of older wines that you want to retain.
+However, some older wines need to be decanted to remove the sediment and this is best done immediately before serving to retain its mature and delicate bouquet.
 Allow your wine to rest for at least an hour before you gently remove the cork and slowly pour it into a decanter while leaving the sediment in the bottle.
-Connoisseurs like to use a bright light source near the bottle to see when they’ve reached the sediment, but an easier way is to simply pour the wine through the Wine Finer to capture the sediment in the bottle.
+Connoisseurs like to use a bright light source near the bottle to see when they’ve reached the sediment, but an easier way is to simply pour the wine through a wine filter with mesh screen to capture the sediment in the bottle.